onnyx-systems/onnyx-test-examples/example_1/README.md

 ### Internet Connection Test

 Pings a website (default: Google) to check if the internet is working.
 The test measures response times and verifies connectivity by sending multiple ping requests.

-### Interactive Tests

-If enabled, asks the user questions that require manual responses.
-These tests can verify user interface elements or gather information that can only be provided by a human operator.

 ### Drive Presence Check